800 University WaySpartanburg, SC 293031-864-503-5000

 Q) What kind of situations will this notification process be used for?A) The university will only send you messages when circumstances arise posing a threat of imminent danger.
 Emergencies such as, but not limited to, fire, tornado, hazardous materials spill, or an act of violence.
 The system may also be tested several times throughout the year to ensure effectiveness.

 Q) Will this be used for weather-related closures?A) This will only be used for weather-related emergencies if there is an imminent danger such as a tornado or a snow storm with immediate impacts on the university’s normal business operations.

 Q) How long will it take to get a message when something is happening?A) It depends on the situation, but this system is designed to deliver essential information quickly.

-Q) What do I do if I change my cell phone carrier?A) If one of your phone numbers or your email address changes, you will need to log on to your VIP account and update this information.
+Q) What do I do if I change my cell phone carrier?A) If one of your cell phone numbers or your email address changes, you will need to log on to your VIP/MySC account and update this information.

-Q) What information do I have to provide when I sign up?A) Either a cell phone number and cell service provider, e-mail address or work/alternate phone number.
+Q) What information do I have to provide when I sign up?A) Either a cell phone number and cell service provider, email address or alternate cell phone number.
 You may provide all three in order to be sure to receive some form of alert.

 Q) Will my personal contact information be kept private by the university?A) Your information will be kept confidential and only used for the emergency notification process.

 Q) Who do I contact if I’m signed up but didn’t get a message during a threatening situation?A) Please contact the Help Desk at 503-5257.